rollup/plugins/packages/typescript/README.md

 }
 ```

-The following options are unique to `rollup-plugin-typescript`:
+The following options are unique to `@rollup/plugin-typescript`:

 ### `exclude`